Financial-Times/origami-website/_tutorials/manual-build.md

 Now we can begin styling our components.
 For this, all of our work is going to happen in our `src/main.scss` file.

-All Origami components have a [silent mode](/#TODO).
+All Origami components have a [silent mode](/TODO).
 When silent mode is 'on' (or `true`), the components' SCSS will not be compiled — instead, only its mixins and functions will be available.
 In this tutorial, we are going to use a mix of 'on' and 'off' silent modes for components.

 ### Silent Mode: Off

-Let's start off with [o-grid](/#TODO).
+Let's start off with [o-grid](https://registry.origami.ft.com/components/o-grid).
 It is likely we'll want most of the features that o-grid provides, so we'll include it with silent mode switched off (or `false`).
 For now, all we need in our `main.scss` is:

 <pre><code class="o-syntax-highlight--scss">$o-grid-is-silent: false;
 @import 'o-grid/main';</code></pre>

-If we open our `index.html` in a browser window, we'll see that our content is now centered on the page.
+If we open our `index.html` in a browser window, we'll see that our content is now centred on the page.
 This is because of the classes that we added to our outside `div` at the very beginning.
 Since we've requested all of the `o-grid` styling, the styling applies to those classes as soon as we include the component's SCSS.

-We added an [o-typography](/#TODO) class to our inner div at the beginning of the tutorial, as well.
+We added an [o-typography](https://registry.origami.ft.com/components/o-typography) class to our inner div at the beginning of the tutorial, as well.
 It will apply styling just as the grid did, so the next—unguided—step, is for you to implement `o-typography` in the same way we implemented `o-grid` above.

 Look at your `index.html` in the browser when you're done - your headings and paragraphs should have received font families and styling of their own.

 ### Silent Mode: On

-Every component's silent mode variable is set to `true` by default, to prevent outputting more CSS than we really need.
-And since we don't need all of the colors in the palette for this page, we will leave the silent mode as is.
+We'll be using [o-colors](https://registry.origami.ft.com/components/o-colors), which has a wide variety of colours in its palette.
+As with every other component, the `o-colors` silent mode variable is set to `true` by default to prevent outputting more CSS than we really need.
+And since we don't need all of the colours in the palette for this page, we will leave the silent mode for the component as is.

-[o-colors](/#TODO) comes  with predefined use cases.
-These use cases are not a valid hex code but they refer to the name of a color within our brand palette.
-This means we'll need to use two mixins to get the right color for our page:
+o-colors comes  with predefined use cases.
+These use cases are not a valid hex code but they refer to the name of a colour within our brand palette.
+This means we'll need to use two mixins to get the right colour for our page:

 <pre class="o-layout__main__full-span"><code class="o-syntax-highlight--scss">@import 'o-colors/main';